shekohex/leetcode-rs/.github/PULL_REQUEST_TEMPLATE.md

 **What kind of change does this PR introduce?** (check at least one)

 <!--
-If you are introducing a new soultion, you must reference the leetcode problem link.
+If you are introducing a new solution, you must reference the leetcode problem link.
 -->

 - [ ] Solution: Leetcode link